clojit/clojit-doc/Bytecode Spec.md

     CBOOL   dst     bool
     CNIL    dst     nil
     CFUNC   dst     fn

 Reads D from const. table (if required) and writes it into destination slot A.

 ## Global Table Ops

     OP       A       D

-    NSSETS   var     str    ns[str] = var
+    NSSETS   var     const-str    ns[const-str] = var

-    NSGETS   var     str    var = ns[str]
+    NSGETS   dst     const-str    dst = ns[const-str]

-NSSETS sets A to constant table string in namespace (this only exists in the VM).
+NSSETS creates top level definition called by constant table string D with value from A

-NSGETS sets A to value of var (clojure var is toplevel definition) D.
+NSGETS reades top level definition called D and copys it to A

 ## Variable Slots